Automated Expected Amortised Cost Analysis of Probabilistic Data Structures: Conclusion

 \subsection{Typing Rules}

 The non-probabilistic part of the type system is given in \aref{fig:5,fig:5b}.
 In contrast to the type system employed in~\cite{hofmann2021typebased,LMZ:2021}, the cost model is not fixed but controlled by the ticking operator.
 Hence, the corresponding application rule $\ruleapp$ has been adapted.
 Costing of evaluation is now handled by a dedicated \emph{ticking} operator, cf.~Figure~\ref{fig:4}.
 In Figure~\ref{fig:6}, we give the rule \rulecoin\ responsible for typing probabilistic conditionals.

-We remark that the core type system, that is, the type system given in \cref{fig:6}, as well as \aref{fig:5,fig:5b}, ignoring annotations, enjoys subject reduction and progress in the following sense, which is straightforward to verify.
+We remark that the core type system, that is, the type system given by~\cref{fig:6} together with the remaining rules~\aref{fig:5,fig:5b}, ignoring annotations, enjoys subject reduction and progress in the following sense, which is straightforward to verify.

 \begin{lemma} Let $e$ be such that $\typed{e}{\alpha}$ holds.
 Then: \begin{inparaenum}[(i)] \item If $e \toop{c} \{ e^{p_i}_i \}_{i \in I}$, then $\typed{e_i}{\alpha}$ holds for all $i \in I$. \item The expression $e$ is in normal form \wrt\ $\toop{c}$ iff $e$ is a value. \end{inparaenum} \end{lemma}